 SIMPLEs can be established by small businesses that have 100 or fewer employees (who were paid at least $5,000 or more in compensation during the previous year) and do not maintain other retirement plans.
 They can be structured as an IRA for each eligible individual or as part of a qualified cash or deferred arrangement such as a 401(k) plan.
 Typically, they are structured as SIMPLE IRAs.

 Eligible employees (those who earned at least $5,000 in compensation during any 2 years before the current calendar year and expects to receive at least $5,000 during the current year) can make pre-tax contributions to their plans each year.
-Participants may contribute 100% of their salaries up to $13,000 in 2019 (up from $12,500 in 2018).
-Those who are 50 or older during the year can elect to make $3,000 catch-up contributions.
+Participants may contribute 100% of their salaries up to $13,500 in 2020 (up from $13,000 in 2019).
+Those who are 50 or older during the year can elect to make $3,000 in 2020 (unchanged from 2019) catch-up contributions.
 These amounts are indexed annually for inflation.
 SIMPLE 401(k) plans may also allow employees to make Roth contributions.

 Administrators of SIMPLE IRAs are required to make either matching contributions equal to employee contributions (a dollar-for-dollar match up to 3% of an employee's salary) or nonelective contributions, which set a flat 2% contribution rate for each eligible employee.
 Employees are immediately 100% vested in contributions made by the employer, and they generally direct their own investments.